-ARC NINJAs (Academic Resource Coach NINJA)
+ARCs (Academic Resource Co-Designers)

-Starting in Fall 2018, ARC NINJAs are going to be available as academic resources to students who may need assistance with academic skills such as time management, prioritization, study skills, stress management, etc. ARC NINJAs are trained in facilitation and listening skills, academic skills coaching, and peer mentorship.
-ARC NINJAs will also be facilitators for the Olin First Year Introduction (Olin FYI), so will have particular expertise in issues that relate to the first year experience.
+ARCs are available as academic resources to students who may need assistance with academic skills such as time management, prioritization, study skills, stress management, etc. ARCs are trained in facilitation and listening skills, academic skills coaching, and peer mentorship.
+ARCs will be available to meet 1:1 and also as part of a walk-in service called the ARCade, located in the Library.
+ARCs may also associate with particular classes as a resource for students, facilitate workshops on timely issues that affect students, and create resources for students to use.